| De

 that in another statement about the same scene,

 XI spoke simply of "a metal object".
+Other blunders were made in

 the transcription of XIs statements.
 At one